encounterplus/module-packer/README.md

 ![My Image](myImage.png =100x)
 ```

-A cover image can be made to extend to the edges of the page to match traditional RPG manual style by using the "size-cover" class.
+A cover image can be made to extend to the edges of the page to match traditional RPG manual style by using the `size-cover` class.
 These are meant to come before the top heading, however, if using the "pagebreak" parameter, make sure you place your cover images after the heading and they will automatically be moved to the top of the page.

 Cover image example when NOT using pagebreaks:
 ```Markdown